zebrunner/carina/docs/automation/mobile.md

 	</tr>
         <tr>
 		<td>capabilities.newCommandTimeout</td>
-		<td>New implicit timeout is seconds to wait for the element for mobile automation</td>
+		<td>New implicit timeout in seconds to wait for the element for mobile automation</td>
                 <td>n/a</td>
 		<td>180</td>
 	</tr>